HIV/AIDS: Prognosis

 HIV/AIDS has become a chronic rather than an acutely fatal disease in many areas of the world.
 Prognosis varies between people, and both the CD4 count and viral load are useful for predicted outcomes.
 Without treatment, average survival time after infection with HIV is estimated to be 9 to 11 years, depending on the HIV subtype.
 After the diagnosis of AIDS, if treatment is not available, survival ranges between 6 and 19 months.
-HAART and appropriate prevention of opportunistic infections reduces the death rate by 80%, and raises the life expectancy for a newly diagnosed young adult to 20–50 years.
+ART and appropriate prevention of opportunistic infections reduces the death rate by 80%, and raises the life expectancy for a newly diagnosed young adult to 20–50 years.
 This is between two thirds and nearly that of the general population.
 If treatment is started late in the infection, prognosis is not as good: for example, if treatment is begun following the diagnosis of AIDS, life expectancy is ~10–40 years.
 Half of infants born with HIV die before two years of age without treatment.

 The primary causes of death from HIV/AIDS are opportunistic infections and cancer, both of which are frequently the result of the progressive failure of the immune system.
 Risk of cancer appears to increase once the CD4 count is below 500/μL.
 The rate of clinical disease progression varies widely between individuals and has been shown to be affected by a number of factors such as a person's susceptibility and immune function; their access to health care, the presence of co-infections; and the particular strain (or strains) of the virus involved.

 Tuberculosis co-infection is one of the leading causes of sickness and death in those with HIV/AIDS being present in a third of all HIV-infected people and causing 25% of HIV-related deaths.
 HIV is also one of the most important risk factors for tuberculosis.
 Hepatitis C is another very common co-infection where each disease increases the progression of the other.
 The two most common cancers associated with HIV/AIDS are Kaposi's sarcoma and AIDS-related non-Hodgkin's lymphoma.
 Other cancers that are more frequent include anal cancer, Burkitt's lymphoma, primary central nervous system lymphoma, and cervical cancer.

 Even with anti-retroviral treatment, over the long term HIV-infected people may experience neurocognitive disorders, osteoporosis, neuropathy, cancers, nephropathy, and cardiovascular disease.
 Some conditions, such as lipodystrophy, may be caused both by HIV and its treatment.